gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 {{% img src="quad-spi-diagram.png" width="500px" caption="A Quad SPI (QSPI) bus, which is like a Dual SPI bus but with two additional data lines, IO2 and IO3." %}}

 With the four data lines in QSPI, **a single byte can be sent in two clock cycles** (4 bits per clock cycle).
 QSPI is commonly used for external NOR flash memory.
-Examples include the [Cypress S79FS01GS "1 Gbit, 1.8 V Dual-Quad Serial Peripheral Interface with Multi-I/O Flash"](https://www.infineon.com/dgdl/Infineon-S79FS01GS_1_Gbit_1.8_V_Dual-Quad_Serial_Peripheral_Interface_with_Multi-I_O_Flash-DataSheet-v03_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0ee7dd5970c3).
+Examples include the [Cypress S79FS01GS 1 Gbit, 1.8 V Dual-Quad Serial Peripheral Interface with Multi-I/O Flash](https://www.infineon.com/dgdl/Infineon-S79FS01GS_1_Gbit_1.8_V_Dual-Quad_Serial_Peripheral_Interface_with_Multi-I_O_Flash-DataSheet-v03_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0ee7dd5970c3).
+Chips that support QSPI usually also support Dual SPI.

+{{% img src="infineon-s25fs128s-qspi-flash-connection-diagram.png" width="500px" caption="Wiring diagram for the Infineon S25FS128S QSPI flash IC[^bib-infineon-s25fs128s-ds]." %}}

+## Execute-In-Place (XIP)

+Many QSPI flash ICs support _execute-in-place_ (XIP).
+This is when a section of the CPUs main memory is mapped to the external flash memory.
+The CPU is unaware that this section of memory is off-chip, and the fetching process happens automatically in the background over a QSPI interface.
 ## Firmware

 The Arduino platform provides a consistent API for accessing peripherals on an SPI bus.
 The API is accessed by including `SPI.h` in your `.cpp` file.
 If the microcontroller has only one SPI bus, it can usually be accessed via the global `SPI`.